 In the introductory sections of this paper, considerable effort was devoted to deriving P{esc} with the intention of discerning a relationship between P{esc} and ESP.
-The QE and ESP measurements presented herein where used to infer values of reflectivity, absorption coefficient, and electron diffusion length.
-In turn these values allowed for calculation of P{esc} with accompanying plots included in Figures 4, 6 and 7 and summarized in Figure 8, which shows maximum EPS versus P{esc} .
+The QE and ESP measurements presented herein where used to calculate P{esc} and are summarized in Figure 8.
 With the exception of "cleave plane", all of the parametric variables studied show ESP inversely proportional to P{esc} , and consequently QE.
 So in general, it can be said that ESP can be increased at the expense of QE.
 But it is also important to note low QE does not always imply high ESP.
 For example, a photocathode with contaminated surface can provide both low QE and low ESP.